UT San Antonio

 Regaining momentum

-As a result of a successful operation, Kilgore began regaining strength.
+As a result of a successful operation, Jim Kilgore began regaining strength.
 Physical therapy, proper nutrition and daily victories at home helped his marble roll again.

 Related Stories